jericbbarcelona/jericbbarcelona/README.md

-# Hi there!
-I'm Jeric :wave: a passionate Mobile Developer from the Philippines.
+# Hi there! :wave: I'm Jeric, a passionate Mobile Developer from the Philippines.

 <h3 align="left">Connect with me:</h3>
 <p align="left">